FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 ## Specification

-In this section we provide the specification for variant parts with exposed properties, property intercepts, and providing the full subtree.
-The exposed properties have the following goals:
+In this section we provide the specification for variant parts with fine-grained dependency checking, property intercepts, and providing the full subtree.
+Fine-grained dependency checking has the following goals:
 1. Allow users to avoid cyclic dependencies without requiring the use of hidden references.
 2. Capture the design intent for parametric design.